erdikusdemir/optoma-mqtt-remote/README.md

 This code is compiled from mqtt [pubsub](https://github.com/knolleary/pubsubclient) and [esp8266 ir remote](https://github.com/markszabo/IRremoteESP8266) library.

 Code is written for optoma hd39 darbee projector for basic functions.
-Connect your IRled to pin D2(GPIO04) for Wemos D1 pro
+Connect your IRled to pin D2(GPIO04) and gnd (short leg of LED) for Wemos D1 pro.
+Put your SSID, password and MQTT server information and upload it.

 recorded ir codes are for remote controller below as follows;
 <img src="https://github.com/erdikusdemir/optomamqttremote/blob/master/remote.jpg" width="400">